-All occupants of the vehicle, including the driver, should always All occupants of the vehicle, including the driver, should always properly wear their safety belts, even when an airbag suppl emental restraint system (SRS) is provided.
+All occupants of the vehicle, including the driver, should always properly wear their safety belts, even when an airbag supplemental restraint system (SRS) is provided.

 It is extremely dangerous to ride in a cargo area, inside or outside of a vehicle.
 In a collision, people riding in these areas are more likely to be seriously injured or killed.
 Do not allow people to ride in any area of your vehicle that is not equipped with seats and safety belts.
 Be sure everyone in your vehicle is in a seat and using a safety belt properly.